refinedev/refine/documentation/docs/api-reference/core/providers/live-provider.md

 };
 ```

-## Creating a live provider for GraphQL subscriptions
+## Creating a live provider with GraphQL subscriptions

 In this section, we will create a live provider for GraphQL subscriptions from scratch.
 We will use [Hasura](https://hasura.io/) as an example, but the same logic can be applied to any GraphQL subscription provider.